 When someone says, “I’m not disciplined,” what they’re really saying is, “I’m disciplined to an existing set of bad habits.”
 You’ve already proven you’re capable of discipline.
 You’ve planned effectively, used a great data miner, and set yourself up for success.

 So why aren’t you following through?
-The root issue isn’t time management—it’s what you’re allowing to pull you off track.
+We want to call it bad time management—the root issue is what you’re allowing to pull yourself off track.

 Time Management Step 1: Recognize and Celebrate Progress